Coined Cuisine

 Shani W.

-You can't go wrong with a flavor combination of lemon and blueberry.
-This lemon blueberry cake with a homemade lemon glaze is such an easy and tasty brunch treat!
+You can't go wrong with this bright and fresh flavor combination.
+Lemon Blueberry Cake with a homemade lemon glaze is such an easy and tasty brunch treat!

 Print Recipe Pin Recipe